 Welcome to Jan Taylor Studio, my online art gallery.
-I hope you’ll visit again over time as new pieces are added and, if you’re in the Treasure Coast, Florida area, contact me to see some of the work.
-I welcome feedback from site visitors, so please don’t hesitate to email me at firstname.lastname@example.org if you have comments or questions.
+I hope you’ll visit again over time as new pieces are added, I welcome feedback from site visitors, so please don’t hesitate to email me at firstname.lastname@example.org if you have comments or questions.

 My painting has been shaped in part by extraordinary teachers.
 Early in my career, for example, Richard Lahey helped me understand painting as a way of seeing and thinking rather than as a merely mechanical act.
 Later, William “Skip” Lawrence helped me learn to clarify the intent with which I approached each new painting; he also guided me to paint my emotional response to a subject and not merely the object, person or scene itself.
 I’m grateful to these teachers and the other gifted mentors who have helped me see both art in general, and my own work, in new ways.